Copacabana (musical): Stage musical UK (1994–1996)

 In 1994, the one-hour show was expanded into a three million dollar full-length musical, with book by Manilow, Bruce Sussman and Jack Feldman, lyrics by Bruce Sussman and Jack Feldman, and music by Manilow.
 It premiered on March 21, 1994, at Theatre Royal in Plymouth, England.
 It also played Manchester, Edinburgh and then London's West End at the Prince of Wales Theatre from June 23, 1994 to September 9, 1996.
 It followed with a UK tour for an additional year.

 This adaptation originally starred Gary Wilmot as Tony/Stephen and Nicola Dawn as Lola.
-It was Executive Produced by Adrian Leggett with Direction by Roger Redfarn, Choreography by Dorian Sanchez, Music Direction by Andy Rumble, Costumes Designed by Hugh Durrant, Scenic Design by Martin Grant, Projection Design by Chris Slingsby and Jon Turner, Sound Design by John Del Nero, Lighting Design by Hugh Vanstone with a Design Concept by Gary Withers/Imagination, Casting Director Anne Lonergan (now known as Anne Vosser).
+It was Executive Produced by Adrian Leggett with Direction by Roger Redfarn, Choreography by Doriana Sanchez, Music Direction by Andy Rumble, Costumes Designed by Hugh Durrant, Scenic Design by Martin Grant, Projection Design by Chris Slingsby and Jon Turner, Sound Design by John Del Nero, Lighting Design by Hugh Vanstone with a Design Concept by Gary Withers/Imagination, Casting Director Anne Lonergan (now known as Anne Vosser).

 An original cast album of this production was released, titled Copacabana: Original London Cast Recording.